 - 15.1.
 The default referencing style for master's theses and doctoral dissertations is the Stellenbosch Law Review referencing style, which can be accessed here.
 Students shall agree with the supervisor(s) on any deviations from the Stellenbosch Law Review style guide or if another referencing style will be used. - 15.2.
-It is the responsibility of masters' and doctoral students to familiarise themselves with and to abide by the SU Policy on Academic Integrity: The Prevention and Handling of Plagiarism found in the Calendar 2016 (Part 1 General) Policy Matters para 5. - 15.3.
-A short but important introduction to plagiarism is provided here, as it is found in the Calendar 2016 (Part 1 General) Policy Matters para 5.1:
+It is the responsibility of masters' and doctoral students to familiarise themselves with and to abide by the "Policy on Plagiarism (in Support of Academic Integrity)" and the "Procedure for the Investigation and Management of Allegations of Plagiarism".

-&lt;sup>9 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 5.3.4.
-See also Calendar 2016 (Part 1 General) Postgraduate Qualifications para 6.4.
+9 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 5.3.4.
+See also Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.4.

-&lt;sup>6 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 6.9.7.
+6 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.9.7.

-&lt;sup>7 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 5.3.2.
-See also Calendar 2016 (Part 1 General) Postgraduate Qualifications para 6.4.
+7 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 5.3.2.
+See also Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.4.

-&lt;sup>8 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 5.3.3.
-See also Calendar 2016 (Part 1 General) Postgraduate Qualifications para 6.4.
+8 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 5.3.3.
+See also Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.4.